Dance Connection: Schedule, Class Info & About Us

 Fred Shaffner has clogged for untold years and teaches our Carefree Senior Cloggers.
 You'll notice him at all of our shows - he's the youngest at heart!
-Senior classes are held on Mondays at 10:15 a.m.
-(8:00 am in the summer).
+Senior classes are held on Monday mornings.
 Register for this fun activity through Fred at 627-0765.
 Fred also provides valuable assistance with our adult clogging classes and new show team dancers.

 Hannah Osborne started taking ballet at the age of 2 at Ballet Arts in the Tri-Cities where she studied all through her school years.
 At 18 she moved to New York to dance with Light of the World Ballet Company for two years.
 She spent two summers in Walla Walla at summer dance intensive.
 She spent five sumers in Jackson, Mississippi at summer dance instensives with Ballet Magnificat!.
 She was involved with the performing company Dance In Flight while in the Tri-Cities and had the opportunity to choreograph and assist in directing several shows.
 Hannah maried her high school sweetheart in 2007.
 After their time in New York, they moved to Spokane WA where Hannah attended Physical Therapist Assistant school.
 They moved back to the Tri-Citites in 2012 upon earning her PTA license.
 She now works at Anderson Physical Therapy in Kennewick.